mothur/mothur.github.io/_wiki/mothur_license.md

 implied license or other defenses to infringement that may otherwise be available to you under applicable patent law.

 12\.
-No Surrender of Others\' Freedom.
+No Surrender of Others' Freedom.
 If conditions are imposed on you (whether by court order, agreement or otherwise) that contradict the conditions of this License, they do not excuse you from the conditions of this License.
 If you cannot convey a covered work so as to satisfy